diku-dk/futhark/docs/package-management.rst

 Version Selection
 -----------------

-The package manifest declares which packages the program depends on.
+The package manifest ``futhark.pkg`` declares which packages the program depends on.
 Dependencies are specified as the *oldest acceptable version* within the given major version.
 Upper version bounds are not supported, as strict adherence to semantic versioning is assumed, so any later version with the same major version number should work.
 When ``futhark-pkg get`` calculates which version of a given package to download, it will pick the oldest version that still satisfies the minimum version requirements of that package in all transitive dependencies.
 This means that a version may be used that is newer than the one indicated in ``futhark.pkg``, but only if a dependency requires a more recent version.